vkurup/kurup.org/source/_posts/2012-10-24-emacs-for-python-programming.markdown

 [@gregnewman](http://twitter.com/gregnewman) for testing.
 I initially recommended using the master branch of python-mode.el, but now I recommend using the latest stable release (as of now) which is version 6.0.12 to avoid problems loading Pymacs.
-I've also changed the `init.el` above to account for those changes.
+There's a bug on 6.0.12 with `virtualenv-workon` that requires you to put a trailing slash after the name of your virtualenv, so I've updated the `init.el` file above to account for those changes.